twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Redo** – Uses the same command in the **Edit** menu.
 * Tags from **tags.txt** and **Tagged** folder from `TFONTOVERVIEWFORM` – The menu items do nothing when clicked in `TFONTOVERVIEWFORM` except when using the same items from the `TFONTOVERVIEWFORM` glyph context menu or editing glyphs in `TGLYPHEDITFORM`.

-**Developer Tools** – For use with registered copies only.
+**Developer Tools** – The menu is hidden if FontCreator 12 is detected to be running an unregistered copy.
 Contains developer and debugging related commands.
 * **Screenshot macro 1** or **Screenshot macro 2 (website)** – Creates screenshot macros in `C:\Program Files\help\screenshots\`.
-If you're using an unregistered copy of FontCreator, the program will show a critical error saying "Make sure your FontCreator is registered as a Professional Edition."
+Unregistered copies of FontCreator will show a critical error saying "Make sure your FontCreator is registered as a Professional Edition."
 * **Hide Developer Menu** – Adds `Visible = False` to the menu itself to remove it like in the original program.
 * **AutohintMacro** – Closes all fonts with the same command in the **File** menu.
 * **Video mode** – Shows settings about the used theme.